maRce10/marce10.github.com/_posts/2017-03-17-Creating_song_catalogs.md

 {% endhighlight %}

-Load the package and save the example sound files as .wavs in the working directory
+Load the package and save the example sound files as .wav in the working directory

 {% highlight r %}